Teach Anywhere

 - The Syllabus Info Flyer includes important information about communicating the course technology requirements and support to your students.

-- C&IT is providing support to students so be sure to share the C&IT helpdesk page with your students.
+- C&IT provides support to students so be sure to share the C&IT helpdesk page with your students.

 Helpful WSU resources